Elementary

 The Elementary Program is for children between the ages of 6 to 12 years, who are traditionally in grades 1-6 and offers an individually focused curriculum that challenges children academically while building their sense of self.

 Lessons are presented to small groups by the teacher, and the children are encouraged to work with each other collaboratively, sharing their collective knowledge and skills.
-Engaging as contributing members of a respectful community, they learn to question, think critically, and take responsibility for their own learning—critical skills that will support them later academically, and in life.
+Engaging as contributing members of a respectful community, they learn to question, think critically, and take responsibility for their learning—critical skills that will support them later academically, and in life.
 The individually focused curriculum allows the children to delve into what deeply interests them through personal study, deepening the foundation for a life-long love of learning.
-The teacher guides individual learning to ensure that each child is challenged and meeting required academic standards.
+The teacher guides individual learning to ensure each child is challenged and meets the required academic standards.

 A Day in the Life of the Elementary Child

-The children are greeted at the main entrance of the school and invited to enter into their classrooms between 8:05-8:20.
-Once in the classroom, children hang up their jackets and bags and put on their indoor shoes while enjoying a few minutes of morning socialization with classmates.
-At 8:20 the children start the day in their classrooms for a 3 hour uninterrupted work cycle, which ends at 11:20.
-During the morning work cycle the children receive small group lessons and work independently on individual or group projects.
-The children bring their own healthy and nutritious snack from home and have the opportunity to choose to eat their snack anytime throughout the morning work cycle.
-This allows the children to eat their snack, at their convenience, when they are hungry.
-At 11:20 the children transition to lunch in the classroom where they sit together with their classmates and enjoy the lunch that they brought from home, in a calm and peaceful space.
-At 12:10, the children transition to recess and walk to Simpson Park, located by the YMCA.
-Here, they use the natural play space for their outdoor playtime.
-After recess, the children return to school and partake in a silent reading period for 15 minutes, followed by their afternoon work cycle where the children can continue to work on their individual or group projects independently.
-Elementary children are then dismissed by 3:30pm.
+The children are greeted at the main entrance and invited to enter their classrooms between 8:05-8:20.
+Once inside, children hang up their jackets and bags and put on their indoor shoes while enjoying a few minutes of morning socialization with classmates.
+Promptly at 8:20, the children start the day in their classrooms for a 3-hour uninterrupted work cycle, which ends at 11:20.
+During this time, the children receive small group lessons and work independently on individual or group projects.
+The children bring their own healthy and nutritious snacks from home and can eat their snacks anytime throughout the morning.
+This allows the children to develop time management skills as well as reading their hunger cues.
+At 11:20, the children transition to lunch in the classroom.
+At noon, the children transition to recess by walking to Simpson Park.
+Here, they use the natural play space for their outdoor playtime and enjoy a weekly exercise class at the YMCA.
+After recess, the children return to school for silent reading and their afternoon work cycle.
+Elementary children are then dismissed by 3:30 pm.

 The Elementary Curriculum